 The poet thus links the two saved pagans, and gives his own invention of Ripheus’s conversion greater legitimacy and authority by connecting it to the story of Trajan.
 The two stories are presented one after the other.
 The eagle begins by recounting the story of the “first” soul, explaining the salvation of Trajan through the medium of Pope Gregory, and then it proceeds to recount the story of the “fifth” soul, explaining the salvation of Ripheus.

-While Trajan’s salvation is offered as an example of faith in Christ’s past suffering, literally in “the feet that have suffered” (because Trajan came back to life centuries after the crucifixion), Ripheus’s salvation exemplifies faith in the feet that have yet to suffer:
+Dante parses the differences between the first and fifth souls as a temporal issue.
+Trajan’s salvation is offered as an example of faith in Christ’s past suffering, literally in “the feet that have suffered” (Par.
+20.105).
+This is because Trajan came back to life through Gregory the Great’s intercession (Gregory lived c.
+540 – 12 March 604), therefore centuries after the Crucifixion.
+Ripheus’s salvation instead exemplifies faith in the feet that have yet to suffer:

 D’i corpi suoi non uscir, come credi, Gentili, ma Cristiani, in ferma fede quel d’i passuri e quel d’i passi piedi.
 (Par.
 20.103-05)

 When these souls left their bodies, they were not Gentiles—as you believe—but Christians, one with firm faith in the Feet that suffered, one in Feet that were to suffer.

 Ripheus did not need to be prayed for and resurrected; rather he experienced an extreme of God’s grace while still alive, in Troy.
 Grace caused him to love justice; through grace his eyes were opened to future redemption: